forseti-security/forseti-security/_docs/configure/explain/index.md

 `forseti_iam explainer --help`.
 You can also explore the `forseti_iam` tool by using `forseti_iam --help`.

-Because IAM Explain and its API are still in early development, third party clients won't be supported until a first stable API version is released.
+Because Explain and its API are still in early development, third party clients won't be supported until a first stable API version is released.

-## Deploying IAM Explain
+## Deploying Explain

-You can use the provided [IAM Explain deployment script](https://github.com/GoogleCloudPlatform/forseti-security/blob/explain-experimental/scripts/iam_auto_deployment.sh) that will walk you through the deployment.
+You can use the provided [Explain deployment script](https://github.com/GoogleCloudPlatform/forseti-security/blob/explain-experimental/scripts/iam_auto_deployment.sh) that will walk you through the deployment.
 Make sure you have the permission inside your organization to create projects, set IAM policies, create service accounts and enable the required APIs.